Avoided Emissions Implementation Hub

 The business as usual scenario

-The business as usual scenario: a qualitative description of the
+The business as usual scenario: a qualitative description of the reference

-and how emissions would evolve over time if the solution was not used.
+if the solution was not in place.

 The low carbon scenario